 Bake and serve

-Serve warm or cold.
-Just like apple pie, it tastes great with vanilla ice cream!
+Just like apple pie, this dessert tastes great with a scoop of vanilla ice cream and some caramel sauce.

 Tart apples like Granny Smith add the best flavor to apple crisp.
 Other crisp apples such as Honeycrisp or Golden Delicious also work well because of their texture.

 Baked apple crisp can be stored in the refrigerator for up to 3 days.
 However the longer it is stored, the less crispy the topping will be as it soaks up some of the juice from the apples.

 Yes.
-I like to prepare and store the apples and the oat topping separately.
-(Keep the apples in the refrigerator.)
-Then put the apple crisp together and bake it as directed (it may need a few extra minutes in the oven if the apples were cold).
+I like to prepare and store the apple filling and the oat topping separately.
+(Keep the apples in an airtight container in the refrigerator.)
+Then put the apple crisp together and bake it as directed when you need it (it may need a few extra minutes in the oven if the apples are cold).
 This way the topping will still be crispy when you serve it.

 Yes, but the topping won’t be quite as crispy.
 To do this, prepare the apple crisp as directed.
 Wait until it has completely cooled and then freeze in an airtight container for up to 3 months.
-When you are ready to serve it, let it thaw before baking it at 350F for 15 to 20 minutes, until it is warm all the way through.
+When you are ready to serve it, let it thaw before baking it at 350ºF for 15 to 20 minutes, until it is warm all the way through.

 Other dessert recipes you might like